tivtag/mruby-samples/README.md

 =============

 Sample Code for hosting Ruby within C++ via mruby.
-Plus it shows how to setup Premake4 as a build system.
+Plus it shows how to setup Premake4 as a build config system.

 ## Required
 * mruby: https://github.com/mruby/mruby